-Number of flights28 (14 round trips)Total passengers366 (166 TG 7.1 percentel)Total cargo44,596 lb
+Number of flights Total passengers Total cargo 28 (14 round trips) 366 (166 TG 7.1 personnel) 44,596 lb

-The following is a summary of the passenger and cargo local during a representative week in May (C-12 inclusive) at the beginning of the operational phase:
+The following is a summary of the passenger and cargo load during a representative week in May (6-12 inclusive) at the beginning of the operational phase:

-Number of flights Total passengers Total cargo 34 (17 round trips) 422 (246 TG 7.1 personnel) 32,128 lb
+Number of flights Total passengers Total cargo 34 (17 round trips) 422 (246 TG 7.1 personnel)- 32,128 lb

-\Last minute urgent requirements created numerous difficulties in coordination.
+Last minute urgent requirements created numerous difficulties in coordination.
 In addition the actual handling of all airlift requirements would have been much improved if TG 7.4 had an Operations Section to receive and coordinate all airlift requirements.
 J-4 Section of JTF 7 attempted to fill this requirement on D-1 and shot days for Bikini Atoll shots.
 Unfortunately, this tended to increase the confusion by interposing an additional agency on a temporary basis, and on some occasions resulted in unwarranted delays in the emergency movement of key personnel between atolls.
 The system never proved able to provide this group with the timely and rapid transportation required.

-\Although most requirements for in eratoll airlift were satisfied, it was concluded that during the period of peak activity one or more additional aircraft would have materially increased the efficiency, safety, and general support capability.
+Although most requirements for interatoll airlift were satisfied, it was a concluded that during the period of peak activity one or more additional air craft would have materially increased the efficiency, safety, and general support capability.
 Of the four C-47 aircraft on hand, TG 7.4 was reluctant to guarantee the availability of more than two on any given day.
 The three C-54 aircraft assigned to Test Services Unit were not consistently available when requested, and could not be counted on.
-In addition, the lack of any central operations section in TG 7.4, in combination with what appeared to be a lack of coordination between Bese Operations and TSU Operations, caused a certain amount of confusion and inefficiency when these aircraft were used for interatell airlift.
+In addition, the lack of any central operations section in TG 7.4, in combination with what appeared to be a lack of coordination between Base Operations and TSU Operations, caused a certain amount of confusion and inefficiency when these aircraft were used for interatoll airlift.
 Because of the extremely willing attitude of most of the personnel providing the support required, the effects of these deficiencies were minimized.

-8.7.5 Motor Vehicle Transportation
+3.7.5 Motor Vehicle Transportation